Non 12 Step Treatment Options: Alternatives to AA

 Programs that support this model include:

-• Moderation Management (MM) – Offers practical tools and goal-setting strategies for people looking to cut back.
+• Moderation Management (MM) – Offers practical tools and ;al-setting strategies for people looking to cut back.

-• HAMS (Harm Reduction, Abstinence, and Moderation Support) – A flexible, peer-led community that supports a wide range of recovery goals, including safe drinking and gradual change.
+• HAMS (Harm Reduction, Abstinence, and Moderation Support) – A flexible, peer-led community that supports a wide range of recovery ;als, including safe drinking and gradual change.

 Both of these are secular and peer-driven, making them especially appealing to those who want autonomy in their recovery without a spiritual or clinical framework.
 For individuals who don’t identify with labels like “addict” or “alcoholic,” moderation-based programs offer a judgment-free space to grow.